 Financial modeling is a highly demanded skill-set that requires years of experience to master.
-One of the best ways to stand out from the crown is to earn a legit professional accreditation, such as CFI’s Financial Modeling & Valuation Analyst (FMVA) designation.
+One of the best ways to stand out from the crowd is to earn a legitimate professional accreditation, such as CFI’s Financial Modeling & Valuation Analyst (FMVA) designation.
 The average FMVA salary was $121,000 in 2018, based on a survey of CFI students.

 As shown above, the compensation buckets for FMVA certification holders ranges as follows: